HistoricEngland/H.API/DirectAPISubmissionDocumentation.md

 ## Batch Creation

 To initiate the record submission process, begin by generating a new batch.
 This is achieved by submitting the current counts of monument records to the designated endpoint.
-Upon successful creation, the system will return a unique BATCH_ID.
-This BATCH_ID must be included in all subsequent API requests related to the current batch.
-Note that for each new batch of records, a fresh BATCH_ID is required.
+Upon successful creation, the system will return a unique `BATCH_ID`.
+This `BATCH_ID` must be included in all subsequent API requests related to the current batch.
+You can make multiple requests to the API breaking down the process of sending data, but all requests should contribute to the same submission.
+Note that for each new submission, a fresh `BATCH_ID` is required.
 This necessitates the resubmission of the latest monument record counts to generate a new ID.
 Ensure that the counts are updated accurately with each new batch submission.

+### Counting Explained
+**Total Count**: The total count of records in your entire dataset. \
+**Published Count**: The total count of published (not private) records in your dataset. \
+**Submitted Count**: The total number of records to be submitted in the current submission batch. \

 ### Creating a New Batch